Expiration: February 2018

 Actions not requiring NDDKAC review or advice are: (1) change of grantee institution, (2) change of principal investigator, (3) administrative supplements to provide additional support either to meet the increased cost of maintaining the level of research previously recommended, or to accommodate activities or to meet needs judged by staff to be within the scope of the previously peer reviewed project, or (4) phase-out or interim support.
 The Council will be provided with notice of general solicitations for administrative supplements if they apply to an entire class of applications.
 In addition, NIDDK staff may restore requested time and support which were deleted by the initial review group when the principal investigator has provided justification in a communication letter, and the restoration is in the best interest of the Institute and the project is of high programmatic relevance.
 Staff will record the action taken and its justification in a memo to the file.
 In addition, restorations will be summarized for Council information at the next regular scheduled meeting.

-Each Council round Council will be provided a list of competing applications that meet the criteria for Special Council Review (SCR) under NIH policy.
+Each Council round the NDDKAC will be provided a list of competing applications that meet the criteria for Special Council Review (SCR) under NIH policy.
 For each application on the list that may actually be funded, NIDDK staff will provide information about the other funding for the PI that brings his/her direct cost total to the $1 million threshold and a justification for considering funding.
 Council members will review these cases and indicate whether or not they have concerns.

-The Executive Secretary will alert the concurrence committee members with responsibility for expedited concurrence when review outcomes for eligible applications are available in the Electronic Council Book.
+The Executive Secretary will alert the concurrence committee members when review outcomes for eligible applications are available in the Electronic Council Book.
 The Electronic Council Book enables members to access: Application Number, Principal Investigator, Project Title and Percentile/Priority Score.
 Typically this will occur once each Council round, several weeks before the scheduled NDDKAC meeting, however circumstances may arise that will require an additional, earlier expedited concurrence review to allow a set of applications to be funded in a timely manner to optimize the initiation or continuation of the proposed research.
 In the event of an earlier expedited concurrence review the same procedures described below will be followed including the involvement of the full NDDKAC.

 Electronic or written concurrence by a minimum of two members with no votes for non-concurrence within seven days of notification of posting is required for expedited concurrence approval.
 Any member may bring an application to full NDDKAC consideration without the need for justification.
 Any single vote for non-concurrence within the allotted time period will result in that application going for regular consideration to the NDDKAC under its normal procedures for concurrence.
 Members not acting upon an application within the allotted time period after posting will be considered to have abstained from a vote on that application.
 Expedited listings lacking enough votes for final action will be presented to the regular NDDKAC meeting for review.